davidgasquez/handbook/content/communications.md

   1. Hate how messy these thoughts have become.
   1. Reduce them to a tiny outline of the key points.
   1. Post the outline.
 Trash the rest.
+* Reading is the inhale, writing is the exhale.
+Breathe.

 ## Resources